alexellis/actions-batch/README.md

 A prototype for turning GitHub Actions into a batch job runner.

+In the 1970s - or so I hear, [time-sharing](https://en.wikipedia.org/wiki/Time-sharing) was all the rage, with users being able to submit tasks or batch jobs to large computers, and to collect the results when the jobs where done.

 ## Goal

-Run a shell script in an isolated, immutable environment.
+Run a shell script in an isolated, immutable environment, collect the logs or results.

-This works well with actuated or GitHub's hosted runners.
+This works well with self-hosted runners managed by actuated (which use a full VM) or GitHub's hosted runners.
+It may also work with container-based runners, with some limitations on what software can be used securely i.e. `docker`.

 ## How it works